EPFL-Center-for-Imaging/mousetumornet/README.md

 ## Usage recommendation

 For use in a scientific context, we believe the model outputs should be considered as an initial guess for the segmentation and not as a definitive result.
-In its current stage, we believe that certain deviations in the the instrumentation, acquisition parameters, or morphology of the tumor nodules, among other things, can affect performance of the model.
+Certain deviations in the the instrumentation, acquisition parameters, or morphology of the tumor nodules, among other things, can affect performance of the model.
 Therefore, the detections should always be reviewed by human experts and corrected when necessary.

 ## Dataset